totolol123/tyano-core/documentation/tasks.md

 Improvements
 ------------

+- Use scheduler for decaying items.
+- Corpse lifecycles without difficult decaying configuration and flexible lifetime (e.g. corpses of bosses and players should last longer and be immobile for longer).
 - Make monsters think in groups.
 E.g. a boss is attacked, the other monsters should support him.
   And if a summon is attacked, the master should support it.
 - Once there are too many corpses and/or items on a tile, merge them into a box?